(This Ain't) No Thinkin' Thing

 "(This Ain't) No Thinkin' Thing" is a song written by Tim Nichols and Mark D. Sanders and recorded by American country music singer Trace Adkins.
 It was released in January 1997 as the third single from his debut album Dreamin' Out Loud.
 It reached the top of the Billboard Hot Country Singles & Tracks chart, marking his first Number One single.

 Content

 "(This Ain't) No Thinkin' Thing" is in the key of A minor, with a vocal range from C4 to E5.
 The verses use a pattern of G-F-C three times, followed by an F and E chord for one bar each.
 The refrain uses a pattern of Am-F-G-Am twice, followed by C, G, F and E and another Am-F-G-Am progression.
 The solos between verses are eight bars long, each based on a pair of Am-F-G-Am progressions.
 Lyrically, the song reflects on the complexity of understanding love and romance.

+Critical reception

+Kevin John Coyne of Country Universe rated the song "B+", praising Adkins's baritone singing voice and the use of steel guitar.